BCI & Neuroscience — Research Frontier

 - Privacy implications of inner speech decoding

-- Integration with minimally invasive or non-invasive recording hardware
+- Integration with less invasive recording hardware (ECoG, Stentrode)

 Open problems: